arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-7.md

 ## From the F# native function application...
-So, the idea is to develop an alternative to the F# native function application that, under the hood, takes care of passing `remaining` around and of handling errors.
+So, the idea is to develop an alternative to the F# native function application that, under the hood, takes care of passing `rest` around and of handling errors.

 What's the native F# function application, for a starter?